mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 {{"component": "components/blog/material-ui-v6-is-out/ThemeTokens.js"}}

-After enabling the flag, you can access the variables from `theme.vars` object with the same structure as the theme.
+After enabling the flag, you can access the variables from the `theme.vars` object with the same structure as the theme.

 <codeblock>